desireetillo/imotif2023/README.md

 ## Contents

--   processing/: contains code for processing Agilent Feature Extraction Software array scan output
+-   processing/: contains code for processing Agilent Feature Extraction Software array scan output and ENCODE bed files for motif analysis
 -   analysis/: contains Rmarkdown code for analyses in found in the manuscript